psitumorang/psitumorang.github.io/_pages/about.md

 </p>

 <p align="justify">
 Outside of the Department of Transportation, I am a soldier in the U.S. Army Reserves with over a decade of experience as a logistician.
-I currently serve as commanding officer of Charlie Company of the 3-518th Infantry Regiment, where I have the privilege of leading the Army's best drill sergeants in training the Army's future leaders.
+I currently serve as head of distribution section of the 77th Sustainment Brigade's support operations.
+Previously, I served as commanding officer of Charlie Company of the 3-518th Infantry Regiment, where I have the privilege of leading the Army's best drill sergeants in training the Army's future leaders.
 </p>

 <p align="justify">